Introduction

 Jargon Busting

-• It helps to share what you know and don’t know about software development and data science jargon.
+• It helps to share what you know and don’t know about open research and open software jargon.

 Hello Open Source